-KernowPrint is alcohol, water, chemical, and scuff resistant eliminating the need to laminate or varnish
+Yes it is – KernowPrint is alcohol, water, chemical, and scuff resistant.
+It does not need to be laminated or varnished.

-What are the different types of adhesive we offer?
+What are the different types of adhesive you offer?

-- Permanent Adhesive – An adhesive intended to stay for the life of the product.
+Permanent Adhesive – intended to stay for the life of the product.
 This type of adhesive is a strong, long term bond.
 Good for general purpose use.
-(Drum Labels, Shampoo Labels, Shipping Containers)
+(Drum Labels, Shampoo Labels, Shipping Containers).

-- Removable Adhesive – An adhesive intended for repositionable applications.
-This type of adhesive provides moderate adhesion for long term use, but removes cleanly when application is finished.
-(Bus Poster, Bumper Stickers and Shelf Marking)
+Removable Adhesive – intended for repositionable applications.
+This type of adhesive provides moderate adhesion for long term use but removes cleanly.
+(Bus Poster, Bumper Stickers and Shelf Marking).

-- Low Tack Adhesive – An adhesive intended for repositionable applications.
-This type of adhesive provides a “cling-like” adhesive, very similar to a Post-it Note.
-Removes cleanly when application is finished.
-This adhesive provides a good bond with little or no adhesive residue upon removal.
-(Window Graphics and Counter Signage)
+Low Tack Adhesive – intended for repositionable applications.
+This type of adhesive provides a ‘cling-like’ adhesive and removes cleanly.
+(Window Graphics and Counter Signage).

-- Marine Grade – Approved drum labels, chemical and container labeling, BS5609 compliant
+Marine Grade – BS5609 compliant for oil drum labels, chemical and container labelling.

 What is the difference between Permanent, Removable and Low Tack adhesive?